-Q: How should I orient my staff to the Oral-Eze collection system?
+Q: How should I train my staff to use the Oral-Eze collection system?

-A: Please visit the Employer Solutions web site at Oral-Eze.com to learn more, watch a collection demonstration video, and take our online training.
+A: Please visit the Employer Solutions website at Oral-Eze.com to learn more, watch a collection demonstration video and take our online oral fluid specimen collection training.